flutter-gis/flutter_earth_download/README.md

 - Increases **max workers** for I/O-bound tasks ⚡
 - Sets process priority to **HIGH** on Windows 🚀
 - Focuses **all resources** on processing 🎯
+- Processes **2x more images** per satellite and uses **up to 16 parallel metadata workers** - like switching from a bicycle to a rocket ship! 🚴➡️🚀

 Perfect for dedicated processing machines! 🖥️✨